 CREDITS: For both MA and MAT degrees, AIP requires that you take 35 total credit hours, including 21 hours of Web+ Courses (online with in-person Zoo experiences) and 14 hours of Core Courses (online only) taken with Project Dragonfly master’s students nationwide via web-based learning communities.

 PACING: AIP was specifically designed to accommodate working professionals and other lifelong learners, so coursework can be constructed around your life—rather than the other way around.
-Our students can complete the Advanced Inquiry Program in a little as 2.5, or as long as 5 consecutive years.
-Flexibility is a key component of this program to ensure the success of our students.
+Our students can complete the Advanced Inquiry Program in as little as 2.5, or as long as 5 consecutive years.
+Flexibility is a key component of this program to ensure the success of AIP students.

-PORTFOLIO: Students are required to complete a master’s portfolio—our version of a master’s thesis—throughout their time in the program.
-Subject matter and research will be based on an overarching theme or passion/interest toward which they want to apply their various course projects toward.
+PORTFOLIO: Students are required to complete a master’s portfolio—in some ways like a master’s thesis—throughout their time in the program.
+Subject matter and research will be based on an overarching theme or passion/interest toward which they want to apply their various course projects.

 FIELDWORK: Students in this program will be immersed in numerous opportunities in field work through their W + courses.
 In addition, AIP students in their 3rd year in good standing are eligible to apply for an Earth Expeditions course to take your explorations further afield—providing a unique opportunity to learn firsthand about community conservation efforts around the world, with specific applications to your individual studies.
 The 7 credits earned through an Earth Expedition can be applied towards those 35 credit hours for program completion.